 When a client completes an order on Wordy the payment is transferred to a dedicated account for holding.
 Upon your acceptance and subsequent delivery of the order, the payment is credited to your Wordy account.
-Note, the client has two days from the next business day to evaluate, accept or claim a re-edit.
+Note, the client has three days from the next business day to evaluate, accept or claim a re-edit.
 The payment is not credited to you before the clients’ acceptance of the job.

 Wordy transfers payments to your account on the second Tuesday of each month.
 You can see your account balance and modify your banking details in your account.

 Due to the cost of bank transfers the minimum amount payable to you is not less than EUR 50.
 If this minimum amount is not reached in a particular period, Wordy is entitled to carry the amount due to you to the next period and so on, until the minimum amount is reached.